harmony-one/h/progress/konstantin-potapov.md

+2025-09-19 Fri:
+Implemented transient storage as specified in EIP-1153, adding new VM opcodes.
+Launched the London fork on testnet.
+Completed a 2-week devnet test run successfully.

+---

 2025-09-12 Fri:
 Branch 1.10 with the London fork was launched on devnet.
 I started investigating the issue with the low block production rate under 1-second finality mode.
 During the analysis, I found several cases of duplicate block proposals and implemented a workaround to prevent duplicate emissions.
 However, after testing, the solution caused significant block production degradation, so I decided not to proceed with this workaround.